DemBrabus/Legacy-Digital-Agency/legacy-digital-agency-site/README.md

 Custom React Website For Legacy | A Premium Digital Agency
 ====================================================

+    Check out the Final Product @

+- This is a remake of an existing website https://fleava.com/
+- I was really inspired by the original website and found a lot of enjoyment attempting to replicate with React and my own development style.

 ### My Intention With This Project
     I chose to build a website for a digital agency because in general, digital agency websites have a certain level of freedom with their design and development methodologies that enable them to truly